Skip to main content

 Step 1 — Pick a client example

-Start from one of the reference clients and run it locally: These examples already implement the x402 flow (handling 402, constructing the Payment Payload, retrying with X-PAYMENT, and decoding X-PAYMENT-RESPONSE).
+Start from one of the reference clients and run it locally: These examples already implement the x402 flow (handling 402, constructing the Payment Payload, retrying with PAYMENT-SIGNATURE, and decoding PAYMENT-RESPONSE).

 Step 2 — Point your client at the Echo Merchant